lessworkjs/lesswork.io/routes.md

 ### Route(arguments).method(path, callback, options = {})
-`path` is the route you will access, ie: / or /welcome.
+`path` is the route you will access.

 `callback` can be named based, a function, or required.